osmedeus/documentation/src/installation/notification.md

 <figure markdown>
     ![create-bot](/static/noti/create-a-channel.png)
     Create a channel and add your bot to it.
-Now run the command below to get your channel ID
+Keep it **Public** until you get the channel ID.
 </figure>